lf-lang/lf-lang.github.io/README.md

 ## Documentation

-The docs for Lingua Franca

-## Handbook Epub
+## Handbook

+TODO: Add some guidance on how to edit the handbookm how to create new pages, etc.

+### Epub

-Generates an epub file from the handbook files.
-You can try downloading it at https://www.lf-lang.github.io/assets/typescript-handbook.epub
+An epub file is automatically generated from the handbook files and is published [here](https://www.lf-lang.github.io/assets/lingua-franca-handbook.epub).

 # Contributing